• 10 heures

 • If you use a wiki to organize key decisions, problems, and related items, you can help a team improve by:

-1. Increased collaboration.
+1. increasing collaboration.

-2. Less time creating documentation.
+2. reducing the time for creating documentation.

 Our user stories are done, but we will need to add and remove some.
 Let’s see how to do that in the next chapter.